 If there is no additional withholding on this outside work, you want to be sure to avoid a penalty for under-withholding—i.e., when your overall tax liability exceeds the amount of tax you had withheld by certain margins.

-If this is the first year you have had extra income, there won’t be any penalty, because your withholding at work will cover 100% of your previous year’s income.
-If you regularly have extra income, your best option is to specify a certain additional amount on your W-4 to be withheld.
-(Previously, it was possible to adjust your withholding by reducing the number of personal exemptions but these have now been removed in the tax reform.)
-The other remaining option is make quarterly payments of estimated tax on the additional income.
+If you regularly have extra income, consider specifying a certain additional amount on your W-4 to be withheld.
+Previously, it was possible to adjust your withholding by reducing the number of personal exemptions, but these have now been removed in the tax reform.
+The other option is to make quarterly payments of estimated tax on the additional income.

 The outside income should be reported on a Schedule C, where you can also deduct any expenses associated with the outside job.
 You are also liable for “payroll” taxes (these are the contributions to Social Security and Medicare) on the extra income, which is calculated on a Schedule SE.

-* NOTE: All of the information in this article is accurate as of January 1, 2018.
+NOTE: All of the information in this article is accurate as of January 30, 2023.